 Myths vs Facts of Section 230

 Enacted with the Communications Decency Act in 1996, Section 230 provides our every day websites, from social media to digital marketplaces, the legal certainty that their website will not be held liable for the online activities of third parties.

-By limiting the liability of online services for misconduct by third-party users, Section 230 has created a robust Internet ecosystem where commerce, innovation, and free expression thrive — while enabling providers to take creative and aggressive steps in content moderation to protect us from bad actors.
+Section 230 has created a robust Internet ecosystem where commerce, innovation, and free expression thrive — while enabling websites to take creative and aggressive steps in content moderation to protect us from bad actors.